Introduction to Zoom Player's Home Theater interfaces

 System

-The system navigation interface is used to perform certain system functions such as blanking secondary screens, starting the internal screen saver or exiting Zoom Player.
+The system navigation interface is used to perform certain system functions such as opening the options dialog, blanking secondary screens, starting the internal screen saver or exiting Zoom Player.